14 Top-Rated Weekend Getaways from Los Angeles

 For some high-speed, high-altitude fun, the island's Zip Line Eco Tour is a series of five ziplines taking you down through a canyon.

 For a more luxurious beach experience, skip the usually crowded public beach in downtown Avalon, and walk down the beachfront promenade past the iconic casino building to the Descanso Beach Club.
-This restaurant and beach club offers sun loungers and private cabanas on the beach with waiter service.
+This restaurant and beach club rents sun loungers and private cabanas on the beach with waiter service.
 There's also a popular beachfront cafe restaurant right on the sand, along with water sports rentals.

 5. Laguna Beach